SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Methodology

 \subsection{Self-Supervised Pre-training}

 The goal of any self-supervised pipeline \cite{zhang2016colorful, pathak2016context} is to design a pre-training strategy by which a model learns meaningful representations that can be used off-the-shelf or fine-tuned for a downstream task.
 For signature images, we set the goal to learn representations that contain local region level information.
-To achieve this goal, we have designed a patch-wise attention-guided image reconstruction network.
-Thus, it is evident that the core of the pipeline would comprise an encoder-decoder architecture, the details of which have been put forth in the following section.
+To achieve this goal, we have designed a patch-wise attention-guided image reconstruction network, as shown in \autoref{fig:sslarch}.
+Thus, the pipeline comprises of an encoder-decoder architecture, the details of which have been put forth in the following section.